Libya: Libya under the Gaddafi regime (1969–2011)

 Libya's increase in prosperity was accompanied by increased internal political repression, and political dissent was made illegal under Law 75 of 1973.
 Widespread surveillance of the population was carried out through Gaddafi's Revolutionary Committees.
 Gaddafi also wanted to ease the strict social restrictions imposed on women by the previous regime, establishing the Revolutionary Women's Formation to encourage reform.
 In 1970, a law was introduced affirming equality of the sexes and wage parity.
 In 1971, Gaddafi sponsored the creation of a Libyan General Women's Federation.
 In 1972, a law was passed criminalising the marriage of girls under the age of sixteen and making the woman's consent a necessary prerequisite for a marriage.

 On 25 October 1975, a coup attempt was launched by a group of 20 military officers, mostly from the city of Misrata.
 This resulted in the arrest and executions of the coup plotters.
 In March 1977, Libya officially became the "Socialist People's Libyan Arab Jamahiriya".
 Gaddafi officially passed power to the General People's Committees and henceforth claimed to be no more than a symbolic figurehead.
 The new jamahiriya (Arab for "republic") governance structure he established was officially referred to as "direct democracy".
-Gaddafi, in his vision of democratic government and political philosophy, published The Green Book in 1975.
-His short book inscribed a representative mix of utopian socialism and Arab nationalism with a streak of Bedouin supremacy.